~11,000 years ago

 Poacher Ed Howell captured; National Park Protection Act (Lacey Act) passed.

-President Theodore Roosevelt dedicates arch at the North Entrance in Gardiner while on vacation.
+President Theodore Roosevelt dedicates arch at the North Entrance by laying its cornerstone at Gardiner.

 The Antiquities Act provides for the protection of historic, prehistoric, and scientific features on, and artifacts from, federal lands.